 AUTO INSURANCE COVERAGE FOR ROAD RAGE

-In that particular case it sounded like the drunk driver really was trying to hurt the person.
+In that particular case, it sounded like the drunk driver really was trying to hurt the person.
 However, in many cases, the facts are less clear.
 Sometimes a person intends their action but does not necessarily actually intend to hurt anyone.
 In those cases, the action may have been intentional, but the injury was still an accident.
-This can give our lawyers the opportunity to still get car insurance coverage for the injured victim to compensate them for their injuries.
+This can give our attorneys the opportunity to still get car insurance coverage for the injured victim to compensate them for their injuries.

 If you are in a car accident in MN, you are welcome to call us and speak with a lawyer for a free consultation to learn your rights.
 To read more about drunk driving accidents click here. http://rochlinlaw.com/drunk-driving-accidents.